wbucklerbillboard/Independant-Coursework-MOOCs-/README.md

 in ETL (https://stackoverflow.com/questions/67775916/spark-write-csv-doesnt-work-anymore-with-sparklyr)

 As an alternative, I used Pandas as a work around.
 I referred to Lesson 6 in Geo-Python 2021.
 After succeeding through Pandas, I loaded the two .csv files into Power BI.
-The final third .csv file, predicted results, was produced in a separate MOOC.
+The final third .csv file, predicted results, was produced in a separate MOOC (SpaDataVisML_Quakes).
 The predicted results file was also loaded into Power BI.